 The Porters will confirm you room number and issue you with the relevant key.
 For students at Russell Street, Barton Road, Lingholme Close and Coleridge Road this will also function as your College key.
 Students living at Harvey Road, Fitzwilliam Road and Chesterton Road will receive a separate ASSA key for use in College.

-All Tenancies for new students run for 12 months from 24th September - 23rd September.
+All Tenancies for new students run for 51 weeks from 1st October - 22nd September.
 A sample Tenancy Agreement and the College's Occupancy conditions will be sent you to you via email in September prior to your arrival.
-A signed hard copy should be returned to the Graduate Administrator prior to Matriculation and you should also keep a copy for yourself.
+A signed hard copy should be returned to the Graduate Administrator via the Plodge prior to Matriculation and you should also keep a copy for yourself.
 You should also find an inventory in your room when you arrive, please complete this and return to the Housekeeping department as soon as possible.

 The accommodation billing quarters are as follows: